-How To Perform A Spin Move
+How to Perform a Spin Move

-One thing for players avoid when performing a spin move is transferring the ball to their other hand immediately after taking that strong, controlled dribble discussed before.
+One thing for players to avoid when performing a spin move is transferring the ball to their other hand immediately after taking that strong, controlled dribble discussed before.
 This makes it more difficult to get away from the defender and gives the defender an opportunity to steal the ball.

-When To Use A Spin Move
+When to Use a Spin Move

 A dribbler can use a spin move in a few different situations.
-The first is in the open court, when the defender is pressing, or at least playing far away from his/her team’s basket.
+The first is in the open court, when the defender is pressing, or at least playing far away from his team’s basket.
 A quick, explosive spin move against a defender in this position can put the ball handler ahead of the defensive player and set up a good possession for the offense.

 Moreover, a spin move is good for layups or other shots close to the basket.
 This can mean beating the offensive player’s initial defender near the basket or against help defenders who are scrambling to help their teammate.

 Finally, a spin move can be used as a reaction to good initial defense.
-When a defender beats the ball handler to the spot, the ball handler can smoothly transfer his/her forward momentum into a spin move that will set him/her up in the other direction, away from the primary defender.
+When a defender beats the ball handler to the spot, the ball handler can smoothly transfer his forward momentum into a spin move that will set him up in the other direction, away from the primary defender.
 The spin move as a reaction or counter can be incorporated into any of the three above uses.

 Setting up a spin move can help it to be more effective.
 Either stepping in the direction away from the intended spin move or crossing over, for example, can help to move the defender in the other direction.
 This will create more space between the ball handler and the defender.

-Picking Up The Ball
+Picking Up the Ball